cryptohackathon/MINI-FE/README.md

 [pbc]: https://crypto.stanford.edu/pbc/

-In particular the programmer can implement PBC systems using the same set of APIS from the Stanford's pbc library and simply setting a flag the code can be linked either to the Stanford's pbc or to the CiFEr library.
+In particular the programmer can implement PBC systems using the same set of APIs from the Stanford's pbc library and simply setting a flag the code can be linked either to the Stanford's pbc or to the CiFEr library.
 So all applications of Stanford's pbc become compatible with CiFEr as well.

 ## Installation
 ```bash